JayeshBainwad/FlexiPose/README.md

 ## Conclusion
 This app demonstrates the effective integration of advanced technologies like Mediapipe, Firebase, and CameraX to create a real-world solution for physiotherapy.
 Its dual focus on patient and doctor functionalities provides a streamlined experience, supporting enhanced treatment and monitoring.

 ## License
 This project is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE.txt) file for more information.
+See the [LICENSE](LICENSE) file for more information.

+This project includes code adapted from the original MediaPipe repository for **PoseLandmarkerHelper.kt**
+with minor modifications.
+The original code is licensed under the Apache License, Version 2.0.

 ## Acknowledgments